Giffords Hall, Stoke-by-Nayland: The Mannocks

 Francis (d.1634) was created a baronet in 1627.
-He married Anna, daughter of William Saunders of Blofield, Norfolk, having three sons and a daughter with her, and dying on 20th November 1634.
+He married Anna, daughter of William Saunders of Blofield, Norfolk, having three sons and a daughter with her, and dying on 20 November 1634.
 Francis's (d.1634) eldest son, Francis (d.1686), succeeded to the baronetcy on his father's death and married Dorothy, the daughter of Sir George Heneage of Hainton, where the Heneage family had been established since the 12th century, in 1636.
 They had four sons and five daughters, with one daughter, Mary, marrying John Petre, a son of the fourth son of the 2nd Baron Petre.
-Francis (d.1686) died on 26th April 1686 and was succeeded by his son, William (d.1713-14).
+Francis (d.1686) died on 26 April 1686 and was succeeded by his son, William (d.1713-14).

+Major Francis Gresley, a former East India Company officer descended from the Gresley baronets, lived in the house after retiring in 1844.
+He was a member of the Amateur Photographic Association.
+The house and its then occupants were photographed several times by Calvert Richard Jones between c.1845 and c.1851.

 Architecture

 The current house is a mainly 16th century house built for the Mannocks, incorporating older fabric, some of which may date to the Gifford family's ownership.
 Its hall has a hammerbeam roof and a 2-storey Tudor red brick gatehouse.